apetheory/Stoned/README.md

-# stoned
+# Codename "Stoned"
-P2P, secure chat app
+A peer-to-peer secure chat app created using Python EEL to leverage modern web technologies for a stunning GUI.

+A project created for my school coursework.